|

 perpetuate this computation.
 In other words, the complete power series

-for can be generated from an endless chain of
+for can be generated from an endless chain of equations

-equations like Equation (1.2.21), as long as we are aware
+like Equation (1.2.21), as long as we are aware of the

-of the first-order terms, namely the generators
+first-order terms, namely the generators

 .
-While this does not mean
+While this

 operators are uniquely identified for all

-solely on
+based solely on

-, it does signify
+, it does signify that

-identity coordinate
+coordinate

-, such
+, such that Equation (1.2.15)

-that Equation (1.2.15) holds true if
+holds true if

 and

-lie within this region.
-The discussion about
+lie within this

-extending this to all
+region.
+The discussion about extending this to all

-will take place in a
+take place in a subsequent section.

 There is a particular scenario of considerable relevance that will recur

 frequently in our discussions.
-Assume the function
+Assume the function is

-is simply additive for some or all of the coordinates
+simply additive for some or all of the coordinates

-, as expressed by:
+, as

 ![]() |